iscandar/Homunculus/README.md

 Implements "Momentum updating rule".
 Includes some examples.

-# Status and notes

-Currently in its primordial state, it only features a small feedforward - back propagation structure.
-With the use of sigmoid as a transfer function.
+# Status, notes, future implementation:
+Further simplification of the code.
+Complete translation of comments and notes in italian to english.
+Implementation of a better function for dynamic updating of momentum and learning rate

-# For anyone interested in participating or contributing, contact me privately
+ For anyone interested in participating or contributing, contact me privately aeontivero@gmail.com
-# aeontivero@gmail.com